 Police: "Multiple victims" in Concord, New Hampshire State Hospital shooting; suspect dead

-The New Hampshire Department of Homeland Security and Emergency Management said in a 4 p.m. social media post, "We are aware of the situation unfolding at the New Hampshire Hospital.
-Police are on scene and responding."
+The New Hampshire Department of Homeland Security and Emergency Management said just after 4 p.m. that police were responding to "a situation unfolding at the New Hampshire Hospital."

 Gov. Chris Sununu released a statement about the hospital incident.